alexmach7/DATA3402/Kaggle/ChildMindInstitute/README.md

     * Size: 986.46 MB
     * Instances: 500 multi-day recordings, roughly as many nights recorded for a series as there are 24-hour periods in that series.
 ## Processing/Clean up
 * Randomly selected 40 patients to study.
-Removed NaN values.
+Removed NaN values and aligned 'series_id', 'enmo', 'anglez', and 'event' using 'timestamp'.
 ## Data Visualization
 ### Comparing Series
 ![image](https://github.com/alexmach7/DATA3402/assets/113038988/483fb552-38e0-432c-a972-929d5b88ff05)